projectcontour/contour/site/docs/master/redeploy-envoy.md

 ```

 The Envoy container also has some configuration to implement the shutdown manager.
-First the `preStop` hook is configured to use the `/shutdown` endpoint which blocks the container from exiting.
+First the `preStop` hook is configured to use the `/shutdown` endpoint which blocks the Envoy container from exiting.
 Finally, the pod's `terminationGracePeriodSeconds` is customized to extend the time in which Kubernetes will allow the pod to be in the `Terminating` state.
 The termination grace period defines an upper bound for long-lived sessions.
 If during shutdown, the connections aren't drained to the configured amount, the `terminationGracePeriodSeconds` will send a `SIGTERM` to the pod killing it.